MicrosoftDocs/MIMDocs/MIMDocs/pam/use-azure-mfa-for-activation.md

 ---

 # Using Azure MFA for activation
-When configuring a PAM role, you can specify the authorization requirements needed for a candidate user to activate the role.
+When configuring a PAM role, you can choose how to authorize users that request to activate the role.
 The choices that the PAM authorization activity implements are:

 - Role owner approval
-- Azure MFA
+- Azure Multi-Factor Authentication (MFA)

 If neither check is enabled, candidate users are automatically activated for their role.